I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 GeForce Now: Free Membership

-The catch is that you’ll be placed at the back of a queue, behind other free players.
+The catch is that you’ll be placed behind other free players at the back of a queue.

-NVIDIA says that free-tier users “may experience wait times” as Founder’s Members get priority access to the servers.
+NVIDIA says that free-tier users “may experience wait times” as Founder’s Members get priority server access.

-In my experience, the wait times were really bad.
+In my experience, the wait times were horrible.

-I’m totally OK with waiting a bit if I’m not paying for the service.
+I’m OK with waiting if I’m not paying for the service.
 I get it: bandwidth costs a lot of money.

-But as you can see from the screenshot above, there were two hundred and thirty-nine people in front of me waiting to play WRC 7 – a game that came out in 2017!
+But as you can see from the screenshot above, two hundred and thirty-nine people were in front of me waiting to play WRC 7 – a game that came out in 2017!

 So I waited…